-Migrating a legacy log into new SoftActivity Webapp
+Migrating legacy log (salog) into new SoftActivity Webapp

-Prior to version 11.0 of Activity Monitor the logs had been sorted in a database consisting of a single file with .salog extension.
+Prior to version 11.0 of Activity Monitor the logs used to be sorted in a database consisting of a single file with .salog extension.
 Screenshots are stored in SCR folder located next to the .salog file.

 Starting with Activity Monitor 11.0 it uses new enterprise class PostgreSQL database server for storing logs.
-Customers can keep .salog log files and view them in legacy Log Viewer desktop applications.
+Customers can keep .salog log files and view them in our legacy Log Viewer desktop application.